harshakokel/JA-Walk-ER/documentation/README.md

 # Documentation Documentation

-Documentation for Walk-ER is built using `sphinx`:
+Documentation for Just-another Walk-ER is built using `sphinx`:

 ## Building a Local Copy